-EPA's review of PADEP's March 10, 2020 submittal indicates that it meets all applicable CAA requirements, specifically the requirements of CAA section 175A.
-EPA is proposing to approve the second maintenance plan for the State College Area as a revision to the Pennsylvania SIP.
+EPA's review of PADEP's March 10, 2020 submittal indicates that York-Adams Area second maintenance plan meets the CAA section 175A and all applicable CAA requirements.
+EPA is proposing to approve the second maintenance plan for the York-Adams Area as a revision to the Commonwealth of Pennsylvania SIP.
 EPA is soliciting public comments on the issues discussed in this document.
 These comments will be considered before taking final action.